Skip links

 High Addictive Potential Of Some Strains

 It is worth bearing in mind that while attitudes to marijuana have been evolving over the years, marijuana itself is not what it once was.
 In the early 1990s, marijuana samples that were confiscated and sent for laboratory analysis had a THC concentration of less than 4%.
 Thirty years later, some marijuana has a THC content of up to 15%.
 High-THC concentrates are even more potent.
-What this means is the addictive potential of marijuana could be much higher than people realise, depending not only on the strain of cannabis but on how it is prepared for consumption.
+What this means is the addictive potential of marijuana could be much higher than people realize, depending not only on the strain of cannabis but on how it is prepared for consumption.

 Smoking Risks Are Not Limited To Cigarettes